7 Tips to Prevent Sexual Harassment in the Workplace

 Sexual harassment training for managers and other employees is the key to preventing sexual harassment in the workplace.

-For employees, the training should focus on ensuring that any behavior could not be construed as harassment.
-Make sure everyone is very aware of what is and isn’t acceptable in the workplace.
+For employees, the training should ensure that any behavior cannot be construed as harassment.
+Ensure everyone is aware of what is and isn’t acceptable in the workplace.
 This is by showing examples and encouraging questions to be asked.
 If everyone has a solid idea of what is harassment and what isn’t, it can’t be used as an excuse later.

 For managers, the training should also concentrate on recognizing the signs of sexual harassment.
-Some victims may be too flustered to speak up, or claim that they don’t want to cause a fuss.
-Sadly, many people have been conditioned to stay silent when they’re a victim.
-For example, only 230 of every 1,000 sexual assaults are actually reported.
+Some victims may be too flustered to speak up or claim they don’t want to cause a fuss.
+Sadly, many people have been conditioned to stay silent when victimized.
+For example, only 230 of every 1,000 sexual assaults are reported.

 You need to advocate for your employee who may be the victims of such behavior.
 No one likes a boss who’s always hovering over their employees.
-But, you can’t risk your managers walking away and being completely blind to what’s happening either.
+But you can’t risk your managers walking away and being utterly blind to what’s happening.

 3. Lay Out the Consequences

-If you have training for employees and a defined sexual harassment policy, you need to lay out the consequences for those who break it.
-If there are no consequences, even if it’s supposedly against the rules, people will take advantage.
+If you have employee training and a defined sexual harassment policy, you must lay out the consequences for those who break it.
+People will take advantage if there are no consequences, even if it’s supposedly against the rules.
 Instead, make sure they know exactly what will happen if they break those rules and stick to them.

 You might want to be vague and state that disciplinary action will be taken and then decide on a case-by-case basis with severity.
 Does an unwanted flirty e-mail constitute a warning or suspension?
 Is a lewd comment about someone’s outfit enough to have them fired on the spot?